 Neighbourhoods and Communities

-There is a long history of research which shows that whilst 'who you are' is really important for determining your chances of good health 'where you are' also matters.
+Our Neighbourhoods and Communities programme studies the ways in which people and places interact to affect health.
+There is a long history of research which shows that while 'who you are' is really important for determining your chances of good health, 'where you are' also matters.
 A lot of research has shown that characteristics of the 'neighbourhood' seem to affect health and health inequalities.